blueOceanSustainableSolutions/pyTST/README.md

 See `TST-cli -h` for more details on the possibilities available.

 ### Library examples
-Signal data can be loaded from a file
+Signal data can be loaded from a file:
 ``` python
 from pyTST import pyTST